OpenZeppelin/BabelBlock-Checker/README.md

-# LangCheck: Smart Contract Language Audit Checklist
+# BabelBlk Checker: Smart Contract Language Audit Checklist

+>[!tip]
-> **Pro Tip**: Bookmark this checklist and revisit it regularly to stay updated with best practices in smart contract language auditing.
+>**Pro Tip**: Bookmark this checklist and revisit it regularly to stay updated with best practices in smart contract language auditing.

 ## How to Use This Checklist

-LangCheck is a comprehensive checklist designed for auditors evaluating the security, reliability, and maintainability of smart contract languages.
+BabelBlk Checker is a comprehensive checklist designed for auditors evaluating the security, reliability, and maintainability of smart contract languages.
 It helps auditors systematically review aspects of a language that can impact the quality and security of the smart contracts developed with it.

 This checklist is organized into distinct categories, each addressing a particular aspect of smart contract development.
 Each item includes explanations of the objectives, potential issues, and references to help auditors understand the importance of each check.